 Generator plants from every street corner responded, breaking the silence but powering the electrical machines.
 Sadly there is power cut every day.
 And at night time most homes use kerosene lamps.

 I noticed there was a shortage of taxies, so getting about meant a hellish ride on a motorbike.

 After a week and half of taking photos and notes, it was time to head back to Lagos.

 This time I took a mini bus, because it went straight to Lekki (Lagos) where my friend lives.

 We were parked like sardines – it must be clearly against the rule.
 Several hours into our journey our bus almost rolled over on its side; a drunk had wandered on the motorway.
 It was a terrifying experience.
 But we made it safely to Lagos.

-Every passenger was suggested to an aggressive search at the airport.
+Every passenger was subjected to an aggressive search at the airport.
 My luggage was overturned, and everything taken out.
 It was horrendous.
 Why are passengers treated like this?
 Unbelievable, absolutely shocking!